Asteroid Flyby Cycler Trajectory Design Using Deep Neural Networks: Asteroid Flyby Cycler Trajectory Design via Deep Neural Networks

+where $\bm{r}_{\textrm{B},i}$ is the position calculated by the backward propagation of phase $i$; $\bm{r}_{\textrm{F},i-1}$ is the position calculated by the forward propagation of phase $i-1$; $\bar{v}_{\infty,0}$ is the v-infinity magnitude given as the input of the Earth-asteroid-Earth block, and; $\bm{r}_{\star}(t_1)$ is the position of the asteroid at $t_1$ calculated from its ephemeris.
+We bound the optimization variables as given by the following equations.

-where $\bm{v}_{\textrm{B},i}$ is the velocity calculated by the backward propagation of phase $i$; $\bm{v}_{\textrm{F},i-1}$ is the velocity calculated by the forward propagation of phase $i-1$, and; $\epsilon$ is a small number introduced to make the objective function differentiable.
-We consider 12 equality constraints $\bm{F}_{1:12}$ and bounds of the optimization variables described in Fig.\ref{f:MGA1DSM_multipleshooting}.
-Finally, the trajectory optimization problem can be described by the form of nonlinear programming (NLP), which can be solved by a sequential quadratic programming (SQP) solver such as SNOPT\cite{GilMS05}.
+where $\bar{t}_0$ is the initial epoch given as the input of the Earth-asteroid-Earth block, and; $t_{\textrm{FR},f}$ is the final epoch given from the free-return transfer.} Finally, the trajectory optimization problem can be described by the form of nonlinear programming (NLP), which can be solved by a sequential quadratic programming (SQP) solver such as SNOPT\cite{GilMS05}.

 The resulting database has a dependency on the initial epoch, i.e., the Earth departure epoch.
 When we use this database to build a surrogate model, the generalization performance will be insufficient if the Earth departure epoch is outside the range of the database.
 Therefore, as post-processing, we transform a database that is independent of the Earth departure epoch.
 As shown in Fig. \ref{f:om_correction}, the orbital elements $\Omega$ and $M$ of the asteroid are converted as follows.